 Michelle understands that no matter the disorder, her focus is always to incorporate the patient/family in creating functional goals to achieve unstoppable success.

-Adolescents, Executive Function and Brain Injury
+Kids, Adolescents, Speech/Language/Executive Function and/or Brain Injury

-Children between the ages of 10 and 19 are considered adolescents.
 Executive function disorders often go overlooked.
 Parent's are left feeling like their child doesn't adapt to new knowledge positively and don't know how to help.
 There is a significant lack of education surrounding understanding in recognizing if there is difficulty in these areas.
 Hallmarks of executive function disorders are:

 - problems planning